johandahlberg/PiperWorkshop/tutorial.md

 This will create the files necessary to import the project into the Scala-IDE.

 **Add a command line function** <br/>
-Starting from the example script above, we are now going to add a example command line which will count the number of occurrences of each base in the fasta file.
+Starting from the example script above, we are now going to add an example command line which will count the number of occurrences of each base in the fasta file.
 The original command line will look something like this:

     cat  [your fasta file] | grep -v "^>" | awk 'BEGIN{a=0; c=0; g=0; t=0;} {a+=gsub("A",""); c+=gsub("C",""); g+=gsub("G",""); t+=gsub("T","");} END{print a"\t"c"\t"g"\t"t}' > [some output file]

 Create a new file called `MyAwesomeQScript.scala`, and open it in Scala-IDE.
 Copy the qscript above into the editor and see if you can add the new `CommandLineFunction` to the qscript.
-When you've
+When you've done so, try to run it, as above.

 **Process more than one file**<br/>
 In the example above we have so far only processed one file - in real life that's seldom the case.
 One way to allow multiple input files of the same type is to use import: